Einsums/Einsums/docs/sphinx/reference/einsums.core.runtimetensor.rst

         will then perform the element-wise operation between the elements of the tensor and the buffer.

         :param other: The object to operate with.

+        .. versionadded:: 1.0.0
+        .. versionchanged:: 1.1.0

+            Operations between a real tensor on the left and a complex tensor on the right are no longer permitted.

     .. py:method:: __mul__(other)
     .. py:method:: __truediv__(other)